TGX 1.1.1

 • "N" = normal array.

-For example "VIT" means: "copy vertex arrays first, then image texture and finally texture coord (if there is still room)".
+For example, "VIT" means: copy vertex arrays first, then texture images, then texture-coordinate arrays if there is still room.

 Remarks

-1. The memory buffers supplied do not need to be be aligned, the method takes care of it.
+1. The memory buffers supplied do not need to be aligned; the method aligns allocations internally.

 2. The method also caches the sub-meshes linked after this one.